Mellanox/openstack-ovs-dpdk/README.md

 ## Apply patches

-After preparing the ovs-dpdk-sriov setup apply the following patches to nova_compute service/contianer on compute nodes:
+After preparing the ovs-dpdk-sriov setup apply the following patches as described above:

 - nova.patch should be applied to
     - /usr/lib/python3.6/site-packages/nova/network/os_vif_util.py